localForage/localForage/README.md

 localForage includes a localStorage-backed fallback store for browsers with no IndexedDB or WebSQL support.
-This means that asynchronous storage is available in Chrome, Firefox, and Safari (including MobileSafari).
+This means that asynchronous storage is available in Chrome, Firefox, and Safari (including Safari Mobile).

 ## Callbacks ##